nosco/hx/README.md

 ## Top-level API

+This top-level macro is meant to serve as sane defaults for users (app developers, library developers) to use out-of-the-box.
+It provides a good mix of performance, ease of use and interoperability.

 ### hx.react/compile: ([& form])

 This macro takes in an arbitrary clojure form.
-It parses all `$` to mean "parse the next form into React `createElement` calls."
+It parses all `$` to mean "parse the next form as hiccup into React.createElement calls."

 Example usage: